elcicd/el-CICD-docs/foundations.md

 Code should be scanned and/or linted to ensure coding standards are being followed, for coverage metrics of the tests, for possible security vulnerabilities and exposures, etc.  Ideally The Build should fail if any of these metrics fail to meet organizational standards, but in practice it takes a disciplined and mature organization and team to implement this.
 Many organizations and/or teams instead take the issues discovered here, prioritize them, and feed them back into the Project plan to be dealt with later.
 Issues fed back into the Project for later work can sometimes be referred to as _technical debt_.

-##### Assembly
+##### Assemble

 This step is for any further packaging or work needed by The Build.
 It could mean as little as cleaning any unneeded artifacts left over from the previous steps to further packaging of the artifacts already created that didn't fit under the compile step.

 ##### Deploy

-Successfully deploy the software into the Dev Environment.
-In the case of libraries, this typically means uploading artifacts such Java jars or pPython pip wheels to a central artifact repository, which can then be used later by other components in one or more projects.
+Successfully push library artifacts to the [Artifact Repository](#artifact-repository).
+This typically means uploading artifacts such Java jars or Python pip wheels, which are then made available to be used by one or more microservices.

 #### Standardization